mosn/layotto/docs/en/api_reference/how_to_generate_api_doc.md

 This command uses docker to run protoc-gen-doc and generate docs.

 #### **Use docker to run protoc-gen-doc**
-`make proto.doc` invokes the script `etc/script/generate-doc.sh`, which uses docker to run protoc-gen-doc.
+`make proto-doc` invokes the script `etc/script/generate-doc.sh`, which uses docker to run protoc-gen-doc.

 You can check `etc/script/generate-doc.sh` for more details.